MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-server-update-services/deploy/Step-5--Configure-Group-Policy-Settings-for-Automatic-Updates.md

 |Windows operating systems that are still within their [Microsoft Products Support Lifecycle](http://support.microsoft.com/gp/lifeselect).|null|

 > [!NOTE]
-> If the operating computer‚Äôs power-wake policy is explicitly disabled, this setting has no effect.
+> If the operating computerís power-wake policy is explicitly disabled, this setting has no effect.

 > [!NOTE]
 > This setting is related to option 4 in **Configure Automatic Updates**.
 If you did not select option 4 in **Configure Automatic Updates**, it is not necessary to configure this setting.